Artà: Culture and places of interest

 Most striking is the enclosed nature of the settlement, with its steep narrow roads that begin at the foot of the hill, and are dominated by the medieval fortress walls of the pilgrimage church of Sant Salvador at the top of the town.
 The terrace offers a panoramic view of the coast and the hills, the almond orchards, olive groves and the Torre de Canyamel, as well as the fortified Gothic parish church (Transfiguració del Senyor) immediately below the hill.
 From the side of the valley it looks particularly impressive with its high supporting towers.
-Inside, the wooden Majorcan pulpit and the altar with the Transfiguration of Christ are especially worth seeing.
+Inside, the wooden Mallorcan pulpit and the altar with the Transfiguration of Christ are especially worth seeing.